JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 [Docker](https://www.docker.com/) containers are used to build a Full Stack webserver with dockerizing all services.

 ### Portainer
-[Portainer](http://portainer.io/) is a management/administration tool the Docker enviroment.
+[Portainer](https://portainer.io/) is a management/administration tool the Docker enviroment.

 ### Nginx
 The webserver [Nginx](https://www.nginx.com/) with reverse proxy summarizes all docker container.
 In addition it caches static files.

 ### MongoDB and MongoExpress
-[MongoDB](http://mongodb.com/) is the database used by the Backend and displayed by [MongoExpress](https://github.com/mongo-express/mongo-express).
+[MongoDB](https://mongodb.com/) is the database used by the Backend and displayed by [MongoExpress](https://github.com/mongo-express/mongo-express).

+### Hangfire
+[Hangfire](https://www.hangfire.io/) performs background processing backed by persistent storage.
+It is written in Asp.net Core.

 ## Tools
 All Node Packages installed globaly and used in this project.